 TwispWorks leads the discussion on what makes a healthy local and regional economy.
-We participate in a host of forums focused on the economic health of our communities including the North Central Washington Economic Development District, the Economic Alliance, the Okanogan County Tourism Council and the Winthrop and Twisp Chambers of Commerce.
+We participate in a host of forums focused on the economic health of our communities including North Central Washington Economic Development District, the Economic Alliance, the Okanogan County Tourism Council, and the Winthrop and Twisp Chambers of Commerce.

 Methow Valley Community Broadband Report Summary

 Overview: The Twisp Public Development Authority (PDA) completed a Community Economic Revitalization Board (CERB) sponsored broadband plan and submitted their final report to the CERB Board on March 15, 2021.
 In addition to a $50,000 CERB grant, matching funds totaling $16,667 were provided by Okanogan County and the Twisp PDA to complete the study.
 TwispWorks was contracted by the PDA in 2019 to facilitate the Methow Valley Broadband Action Team (BAT) and to direct the study which provides a detailed description of current services available, establishes a community vision for broadband and provides a roadmap for future broadband infrastructure development.
 Tilson Technologies was hired to conduct the study and summaries of the four reports provided by Tilson can be found below.
 A complete copy of the report is available by emailing a request to firstname.lastname@example.org.